-General temporary lay-offs and downturns
+General temporary lay-offs

 Employers would still be obliged to pay an employee their salary unless the employment contract allows the employer to lay-off.
 In those circumstances an employee would be entitled to certain statutory guaranteed pay.
 The maximum an employee can receive is £29 a day for five days in any three-month period.
 The maximum payout would therefore be £145.

 If the lay-off has been for four weeks in a row or six weeks in a thirteen-week period an employee could resign and claim statutory redundancy pay (though this would be subject to eligibility).